chili-publish/grafx-documentation/docs/CHILI-GraFx/users/roles/index.md

 This role will not be visible to Subscriptions without a prior CHILI publisher Online subscription.

-Content Administrators will be able to create templates in GraFx Studio, but the output will be watermarked in [phase 2](#phase-2-2024).
+Content Administrators will be able to create templates in GraFx Studio, but the output will be watermarked.

 ## User creation and invitation

 ### First user

-The first user will be the subscription admin, and is created by CHILI publish, as a result of a signed contract.
+The first user will be the [Subscription Admin](/CHILI-GraFx/users/roles/#subscription-admin), and is created by CHILI publish, as a result of a signed contract.

 ### Subsequent Users

-All End Users (except the first (subscription admin) user) can be invited to CHILI GraFx by
+Other users can be invited to CHILI GraFx by

 - A Subscription Admin
 - An Environment Admin

 Only the Subscription Admin & the Environment Admin can access the User Management page on CHILI GraFx where they can:

-- view an overview of the users
+- View an overview of the users
-- view an overview of the roles on CHILI GraFx
+- Invite users to CHILI GraFx
-- invite users to CHILI GraFx
+- Give access to users

 ## Changing roles